Maisie Williams gets an Arya quote from 'Game of Thrones' as a new tattoo

 - 7

-A girl is getting another Game of Thrones tattoo.
+EARLIER: A girl is getting another Game of Thrones tattoo.

 Maisie Williams teased some fresh GoT ink on her Instagram account.
 What’s it going to be?
 The words “No One” (and, apparently, in red).

-Note: UPDATE: Maisie Williams shared a photo of her new “No One” tattoo Tuesday on Instagram (scroll to the third image to see it), along with ink of a daisy and the words “Little Rascal” on her arm.